Tech Rap: How to Have A Merry Kitschmas

 My Three Suns: Holiday lounge music for swingin’ ding-dong dandy lounge lovers.

 As for Ding Dong (excuse my abbreviation), if you prefer to dip your toes into the Christmas lounge experience rather than jump in head first, this album would make a good introduction.
 It is nowhere near as far out as Esquivel, but these 14 instrumentals will certainly set the holiday lounge mood.
 Featured prominently are such hipster instruments as the accordion, harmonica, tuba, bells, xylophone, and electric organ.
 The liner notes define this album as “…a collection of melodic Christmas songs with a real crazy rhythm.
 The beat is Cha-cha, Merengue, and Rock n’ Roll, all wrapped up in one.”
-Tech the Halls: The original inner paper sleeve provided a great primer on stereo records, which was a new thing in 1959: “Each groove in the stereo record has two sound tracks containing both lateral and vertical modulation.
+As it turns out, this album enjoys its own little cult following and was even re-issued on CD with new liner notes.
+Tech the Halls: The original inner paper sleeve the record came in provided a great primer on stereo records, which was a new thing in 1959: “Each groove in the stereo record has two sound tracks containing both lateral and vertical modulation.
 In order to pick up the two sound tracks, a stereophonic cartridge equipped with a small diameter stylus has been developed to move both laterally and vertically simultaneously.
 This stylus reproduces the lateral and vertical modulation contained in each groove wall and channels the information to the proper amplifier and speaker.
-The information contained in the inner groove wall is fed to the right hand speaker whereas the information in the outer groove wall is fed to the left hand speaker.
+The information contained in the inner groove wall is fed to the right-hand speaker whereas the information in the outer groove wall is fed to the left-hand speaker.
 The net of it is an overlapping and blending which gives music a more natural, more dimensional sound…in short, enveloped in solid sound, you will hear music in a truer perspective.”

 One trivial but very cool element missing from my used copy was RCA’s “Miracle Surface” hype sticker on the cover:

-To this day, no one is exactly sure what “317X” was, but you must admit, it is a cool, space age designation.
+To this day, no one is exactly sure what “317X” was, but you must admit, it was a cool space age designation.

 Record Store Day is not just one day in April each year.
 RSD is so nice they decided to celebrate it twice.
 Black Friday also happened to be Record Store Day, as if you needed any more incentive to go shopping.
 Braving the traffic, I went over to the dork side to spend some quality time with my fellow vinyl geeks at Newbury Comics in Norwood, MA.
-It was uplifting to see so many music lovers buying records.
-I also swung by Barnes and Noble just up the street in Walpole, MA, to pick up Gee Whiz, It’s Christmas (Rhino Custom R1-556744).
+At the top of my shopping list was Christmas in Soulsville on green vinyl, limited to 500 pressings, though I ended up having to buy it from Newbury Comics’ website after discovering it was not available in their stores.
+Afterwards, I swung by Barnes and Noble just up the street in Walpole, MA to pick up Gee Whiz, It’s Christmas (Rhino Custom R1-556744).
 The album is made by Rhino Records exclusively for B&N. Gee Whiz has 14 fantastically festive songs by R&B artists like Otis Redding (Merry Christmas Baby), King Curtis (The Christmas Song), and Clarence Carter (Back Door Santa).
 Most of the tracks were taken from Atco’s Soul Christmas from 1968, long out of print in vinyl.
 With shoppers trampling each other over “door busters”, I could not think of any other way I would rather have spent black Friday.

 An Internet Radio Christmas